zeropsio/recipe-meilisearch/README.md

 Recipe for running Meilisearch in Zerops Linux container.

 > [!WARNING]
-> Do not tigger new deploy pipelines once your Meilisearch is running.
-> Containers are volatile and this would cause the data to be wiped.
-> A native support for Meilisearch with persistent disk is coming.
+> Use the import script as one-time action.
+Do not tigger new deploy pipelines once your Meilisearch is running.
+Containers are volatile and this would cause the data to be wiped.
+A native support for Meilisearch Zerops service with a persistent disk is coming.

 ## Import as service
 ```yaml